YouEbr/WebService_UrlLookup/README.md

 #### How to use

 ##### Docker execution:
 * Makes sure you have "docker" and "docker-compose" installed properly.

-Then simply run:
+Step 1:

+    Option A) Pulls the pre-build image from docker hub and runs it:

+        docker-compose -f docker-compose_noBuild.yaml up

+    Option B) Builds the web service from source:

          docker-compose up
+Note: In both options, prebuilt MariaDB image is pulled.

+Step 2:
-Then, find the IP address of the running containers by running:
+Find the IP address of the running containers by running:

      docker ps
      docker inspect DOCKER_ID | grep IPAddress

-Note1: "docker-compose" will build the web service and run it alongside a MariaDB container.
-If you want to build the image without running a MariaDB image, simply run:
+Note: To build the image for the urllookup web service, run something like:

       docker build -t urllookup .
+     or
+      docker build -t youebr/urllookup:11072020 .

 ##### Manual execution:
 * Environment Setup: Ubuntu 20.04.1 LTS, 10.3.25-MariaDB-0ubuntu0.20.04.1, Python 3.8.5